Defective Motor Vehicle Lawsuits

 Product liability actions are often quite complex, and establishing legal fault often requires the assistance and testimony of experts.
 There are several theories under which a plaintiff might bring a claim, and several defenses that might defeat such a claim.
 Additionally, every state has its own laws and specific statutes that will affect a product liability action.
 Accordingly, it is important to consult an experienced attorney if you or a loved one suffers injury caused by a potentially defective product.

 A successful claim against an auto manufacturer can cost the company millions of dollars, so you can be certain that they will fight a product liability claim with a big legal team and the most aggressive defense they can develop.
 Having a lawyer in your corner can help even the odds and ensure that you get fairly compensated.
-Contact an experienced local attorney for a free case evaluation to discuss your claim.
+Contact an experienced local attorney to discuss your claim.